svenjeppsson/iobrokerscripthelper/README.md

 # iobrokerscripthelper

-This product contains JavaScript source code files, that might help you to write scripts for [ioBroker](https://github.com/ioBroker/ioBroker)
+This project contains JavaScript source code files, that might help you to write scripts for [ioBroker](https://github.com/ioBroker/ioBroker)

 ## PTM216Z